 If you're a creative type, then upcycling will probably come very naturally to you.
 Upcycling doesn't have to be big furniture projects.
 Upcycling smaller items can be easy and worthwhile.
-Turning toilet paper rolls into firelighters, for example is an easy upcycle.
-Just stuff them with paper and wrap a piece of newspaper Christmas cracker style round them.
+Turning toilet paper rolls into firelighters, for example, is an easy upcycle.
+Just stuff them with paper and wrap a piece of newspaper Christmas cracker style around them.

 Sewing workshops are increasingly in popularity.
 Knowing how to sew and especially mend your own clothes is a really useful skill to have.
-Many also offer workshops in upcycling.
+Many also offer workshops on upcycling.
 Upcycling jeans is popular and I love this bag that allaboutthesew made from an old pair.

 What both big and small projects have in common though, is they prevent things from going to waste or landfill.
-Extending the lifespan of items through finding a second use for them, rather than buying new, is better for the environment.
+Extending the lifespan of items through finding a second use for them, rather than buying new ones, is better for the environment.
 It also saves us money.
 In researching this blog, I’ve come across many great and beautiful ideas I feel hugely inspired to try out. www.upcyclethat.com has some great ideas.